pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX81.md

     -pragma-define:hrgpage=36096

 If you need to save further space, you can rebuild the graphics libraries to use the standard ROM font (note that no undercase letters will be displayed in that case: a converter will re-map the missing symbols).
-THIS LAST OPTION IS FOR EXPERT USERS ONLY and requires the ROMFONT option set for "ansi/zx81/f_ansi_char.asm".
+THIS LAST OPTION IS FOR EXPERT USERS ONLY and requires the ROMFONT option set in "ansi/zx81/f_ansi_char.asm" and a rebuild of the graphics libraries.
+This custom library variant requires special command line parameters.
+Good values for "ansicolumns" is between 24 and 42, (please refer to the list above):

+    -pragma-define:ansifont=0 -pragma-define:ansifont_is_packed=0 -pragma-define:ansicolumns=36

 # Appmake extras